pwn20wndstuff/Undecimus/README.md

 * No malware
 * Proper jailbreak state detection
 * Proper bootstrap extraction to fix issues such as Cydia not appearing after jailbreak
-* Native build of Cydia for iOS 11
+* Native and updated build of Cydia for iOS 11
 * Telesphoreo port for ARM64
-* Much faster Cydia interaction
-* Much more stable Cydia
-* Much more modern user interface based Cydia
 * Cydia skips uicache when not needed
 * Cydia supports iPhone X screen size
 * Official Cydia Substrate for tweak injection
-* Much faster ldrestart
-* Much more stable ldrestart
+* Much faster and more stable ldrestart
 * Changes to Cydia were made with permission from Saurik
 * Option to skip loading daemons
 * Option to dump APTicket